dkaps125/gobble/README.md

 Gobble
 =======

-An application deployment system written in Go.
+An application deployment system written in Go, intended to leave as much configuration as possible to the developer.